cloudflare/terraform-provider-cloudflare/website/docs/r/ruleset.html.markdown

 * `enabled` - (Optional) Whether the rule is active.
 * `expression` - (Required) Criteria for an HTTP request to trigger the ruleset rule action.
 Uses the Firewall Rules expression language based on Wireshark display filters.
 Refer to the [Firewall Rules language](https://developers.cloudflare.com/firewall/cf-firewall-language) documentation for all available fields, operators, and functions.
 * `id` - (Read only) Unique rule identifier.
+* `ratelimit` - (Optional) List of parameters that configure HTTP rate limiting behaviour (refer to the [nested schema](#nestedblock--ratelimiting-parameters)).
 * `ref` - (Read only) Rule reference.
 * `version`- (Read only) Version of the ruleset to deploy.

+<a id="nestedblock--ratelimiting-parameters"></a>
+**Nested schema for `ratelimit`**

+* `characteristics` - (Optional) List of parameters that define how Cloudflare tracks the request rate for this rule.
+* `period` - (Optional) The period of time to consider (in seconds) when evaluating the request rate.
+* `requests_per_period` - (Optional) The number of requests over the period of time that will trigger the Rate Limiting rule.
+* `mitigation_timeout` - (Optional) Once the request rate is reached, the Rate Limiting rule blocks further requests for the period of time defined in this field.
+* `mitigation_expression` - (Optional) Scope of the mitigation action.
+Allows you to specify an action scope different from the rule scope.
+Refer to the [rate limiting parameters documentation](https://developers.cloudflare.com/firewall/cf-rulesets/custom-rules/rate-limiting/parameters) for full details.

 <a id="nestedblock--action-parameters"></a>
 **Nested schema for `action_parameters`**